Psych, Episode "A very Juliet episode" (season 4, ep. 12)

 Rating for Arnold:

-My little fanfiction "The Prisoner" and the continuation "Freedom"
+My fanfiction: "The Prisoner" and the continuation "Freedom"

 Navy CIS, Episode "Enemies Foreign" (season 8, ep.
 8)